Contact the Communities, Sport and Recreation Tasmania on 03 6232 7133 or Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-Money may not make you happy, but putting yourself in charge of your money can give you more choice about how you live your life.
+Money may not make you happy, but understanding money and putting yourself in charge can help you to make better choices for now and into your future.
 It is worth taking the time to think about how you handle your money and what you can do to make the most of your money.

 The Australian Securities and

-Investments Commission has launched a new Women’s Money Toolkit on ASIC's
+Investments Commission has launched a Women’s Money Toolkit on ASIC's

 Women face unique financial challenges, such as having less super than men, living longer and taking time out of paid work to care for others.